caprica/vlcj/README.md

 </dependency>
 ```

-*This artefact may not be available for quite some time, we do not push snapshot releases to Maven Central.*

 The core vlcj project now no longer contains the required JNA bindings to LibVLC, these are provided instead by the
 separate [vlcj-natives](https://github.com/caprica/vlcj-natives) project.
 The vlcj core project therefore has a new
 required dependency on the vlcj-natives project.